maurapintor/flask-classification/docs/slides.md

 What is the solution?
 We should use **asyncronous** jobs.
 We create a **queue**, save the request, and send the results back to the user when they are ready.
-We will use [Redis](https://redis.io/) for handling the queue.
+We will use a simple database for handling the queue.

 ![/classification POST](images/classification_post.png)